Decision Review System: History

 Starting in November 2014 from Australia's ODI series versus South Africa, the field umpires' communications have also been broadcast to the viewers.
 Whenever a decision is reviewed by the TV umpire, their communication with the field umpire can be heard.

-In February 2017, the ICC agreed the use for all future ICC World Twenty20 tournaments, with one review per team.
+In February 2013, the ICC agreed the use for all future ICC World Twenty20 tournaments, with one review per team.
 The first T20 tournament to use the technology was the 2018 ICC Women's World Twenty20.
-It was used in the knockout stages of Pakistan Super League 2017, which was the first time DRS used in a T20 league.
-DRS was used for the first time in a Twenty20 International in the India–Australia T20I series in October 2017.
+It was used in the knockout stages of 2017 Indian Premier League, which was the first time DRS used in a T20 league.
+DRS was used for the first time in a Twenty20 International in the 2014 ICC World Twenty20.

 Under the new ICC rules of November 2017, there would no longer be a top-up of reviews after 80 overs in Test matches, and teams will have only 2 unsuccessful reviews every innings.
 However, teams would no longer lose a review for an "umpire's call" (a ruling in which the on field's umpire's ruling stands due to inconclusive data) on an LBW review.

 In 2020, the requirement to appoint neutral match officials was temporarily suspended due to the logistical challenges with international travel during the COVID-19 pandemic.
 Following from this change, the number of unsuccessful reviews per test innings was raised from 2 to 3 keeping in mind that there may be less experienced umpires on duty at times.

+From 1 June 2023, the "soft-signal" requirement for umpires when referring catches was scrapped as they were "unnecessary and at times confusing".